 Tumor size is an important factor affecting the incidence of occult vascular invasion and advanced histologic grade in HCC.
 The incidence of microscopic vascular invasion increases with tumor size[5].
 However, there is still no consensus about the best tumor cutoff size to predict microinvasion.
-The odds ratio for HCC with microvascular invasion was 7.1 [95%CI (2.6, 19.8)] when pre-operative tumor size was ≥ 5 cm in the study by Kaibori et al[30] and 3 [95%CI (1.2, 7.1)] when tumor size was greater than 4 cm in the study by Esnaola et al[31].
-In our study, the tumor cutoff size (measured on MRI) was 2.3 cm, which was close to that proposed by the AJCC[32,33].
+The odds ratio for HCC with microvascular invasion was 7.1 (95%CI: 2.6-19.8) when preoperative tumor size was ≥ 5 cm in the study by Kaibori et al[30] and 3 (95%CI: 1.2-7.1) when tumor size was greater than 4 cm in the study by Esnaola et al[31].
+In our study, the tumor cutoff size (measured on MRI) was 2.3 cm, which was close to that proposed by the American Joint Committee on Cancer[32,33].

 Corona enhancement and peritumoral hypointensity were also considered as predictive factors of microvascular invasion in a study conducted by Miyata et al[34].
 Satellite nodules were found to occur more commonly when HCC invades adjacent vessels[35,36].
 Our results support these previous findings and are consistent with other previous studies showing greater micro-metastasis occurrence in areas of coronal enhancement[37,38].

 The cause of peritumoral hypointensity on HB phase images is still not clear.
 One possibility is that tumor microinvasion into small portal branches results in hemodynamic and perfusion changes.
-Perfusion change may be associated with change in the levels of organic anion-transporting polypeptide (OATP) and multidrug-resistant protein (MPR) expressed on hepatocytes[27,39].
-Our findings are consistent with the study conducted by Kim et al[27], which identified peritumoral hypointensity in the HB phase of EOB-MR as a predictor of HCC microvascular invasion.
+Perfusion change may be associated with change in the levels of organic anion-transporting polypeptide and multidrug-resistant protein expressed on hepatocytes[27,39].
+Our findings are consistent with the study conducted by Kim et al[27], which identified peritumoral hypointensity in the HB phase of EOB-MRI as a predictor of HCC microvascular invasion.

 The imaging features with predictive value might also reflect tumor biology.
 Previous studies have shown that during hepatocarcinogenesis the arterial supply system gradually shifts from intranodular portal to intranodular arterial, and the venous drainage system shifts from hepatic venous to hepatic sinusoidal and then to portal venous[40].
-These changes are observable on MR studies.
+These changes are observable on MRI studies.
 We found that regardless of size, tumors were more likely to be pT2 lesions when corona enhancement and peritumoral hypointensity are present in the HB phase.
 However, the relationship between these two features remains unclear.
-In our study, not all HCCs had both corona enhancement in the arterial/portal phase and peritumoral hypointensity in the hepatobiliary phase.
+In our study, not all HCCs had both corona enhancement in the arterial/portal phase and peritumoral hypointensity in the HB phase.
 These features might reflect different stages of hepatocarcinogenesis.
 Further studies are mandatory to confirm this hypothesis.
 Nevertheless, identifying these imaging findings before treatment might have clinical implications, particularly because many HCCs can now be diagnosed based on typical imaging findings and be treated with local ablation techniques, such as radiofrequency ablation[41,42].

 The hypointense rim in the HB phase was not only an ancillary feature favoring diagnosis of HCC over other malignancies in a previous study[22], but also a relatively “protective” imaging biomarker in our study.
 Even large HCCs with hypointense rim in the HB phase tended to be pT1 lesions (P = 0.0155).
 In our study, hypointense rim might also have had a protective effect in patients with a large HCC in the presence of aggressive imaging features.
 In previous studies, the prognosis of encapsulated HCC was considered to be better than that of more advanced HCC but worse than that of non-encapsulated HCC diagnosed at an earlier stage of hepatocellular carcinogenesis[43].